 Choosing the right business structure can be tricky, particularly if this is your first enterprise.
 However, the business structure you choose can have far-reaching consequences.
 If you’re a sole trader, for example, you are personally liable for any debts the business incurs.
 This means your assets, such as your home, are at risk.

-By selecting the right business structure, you can separate your personal finances from the business’s accounts and create separate entities.
+With the help of Franchising expert, you can separate your personal finances from the business’s accounts and create separate entities.
 Alternatively, you can join forces with someone else and create a business partnership.
 With so many different types of business structures out there, it’s important to think carefully about which one is best for you.

 Remember – business structure reflects ownership, liabilities, and management, so always seek professional advice if you want to ensure you’re making the right decisions.